Facts and Figures

 Research is integral to the school’s mission to educate students and benefit society.
 Engineering faculty pursue investigations that are timely, socially responsible and forward thinking.
 They work in partnership with industry and state and federal agencies to promote the transfer of research to applications that improve lives.
 More than two-thirds of undergraduate students actively participate in faculty-led projects.
 Current research thrusts include communications and information technology, human health, energy and sustainability, and advanced manufacturing and materials.

-Private support from the community, alumni and corporations in 2015-16 reached $7.7 million.
+Private support from the community, alumni and corporations grew to $35.8 million in 2016-17.
 Gifts to the Samueli School help fund scholarships and fellowships for students, exciting research activities being conducted by faculty and graduate students, STEM outreach and critical academic programs.